motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/README.md

 # Blender Render Layers and Passes – Compositing Template

 - A blender file with data passes and layers set up for compositing export.
-- For Further details and for easier reading with structured number steps - please see the post here:
+- For further details and for easier reading (than below) with structured numbered steps - please see the post here:
 - https://www.motionforgepictures.com/blender-render-layers-and-passes-compositing-template/

 # Introduction
 Blender comes with compositing tools that provide a wide array of options to edit your renders.
 However, if just getting started with these tools or if new to blender it can be a little fiddly to set up.
 So to assist new users to the compositor or experienced users that are learning or moving to Blender.
 I’ve created a Blender file template that can be downloaded for free from Github.

-Simply clide on the code button to download and then unzip the file.
-Where you will find a blender file that you can save, and use for your renders.

 The template/file is set up for use with Cycles, but can be easily adjusted for Eevee.